ga-wdi-curriculum/js-debugging/readme.md

 That's a problem!
 Click the row containing that tab, and click "End process".

 ## Open Files in Chrome Using Terminal (5 minutes / 0:30)

+The last thing we want to do before getting into some actual debugging is to make it so that we can easily open a file in Chrome via the command line.
+Those of you with Chrome as your default browser can already do this using `open`.
+For those of you that don't...

 Copy and paste the following into Terminal. **It must be `>>` instead of `>`.** Running this will add a shortcut to your Bash profile for opening stuff in Chrome: